Last Updated on April 27, 2022 by Res Marty

 Size & Weight

 Handheld GPS come in all sizes and shapes, and what size might attract Person A might not be what Person B thinks is suitable.
-The larger the product, the more features it will have.
+The larger the product, the more features (like barometric altimeter, wireless connectivity, global positioning system, etc.) it will have.
 However, this does come with the drawback of being less portable and heavier.
-Therefore, before buying such a unit, you should decide how many features you want and if a smaller-sized GPS is sufficient for you.
+Therefore, before buying such a gps unit, you should decide how many features you want and if a smaller-sized GPS is sufficient for you.

-Memory is particularly crucial for GPS devices.
-With memory, you can save not only maps, but also waypoints or coordinates for a specific location you want to save for future use.
-Many GPS units have preloaded basic maps or the option to upload more later on, provided you have sufficient space.
+Memory is particularly crucial for handheld gps devices.
+With memory, you can not only download maps, but also waypoints or coordinates for a specific location you want to save for future use.
+Many GPS units have preloaded topo maps or the option to upload more later on, provided you have sufficient space.
 However, if you plan to save waypoints from multiple trips all at once, or if you want to be able to store lots of maps and satellite images on your device, then there should be plenty of storage space present in your GPS device.

 Satellite Messaging And Emergency Features